On the Floor: North America

 As a direct result, Kaoma's 1989 single "Lambada" re-entered the charts after more than two decades, making its digital chart debut at number three on the Billboard World Digital Chart.
 In the week following the music video's debut, "On the Floor" experienced a 31% increase in sales, which totaled 232,000 copies, and landed the song at number two on the Hot Digital Songs chart, as well as number five on the Hot 100.
 "On the Floor" thus became Lopez's seventh top-five hit in the United States.
 It is the first single since "So What" (2008) by Pink to debut in the top-ten of the Hot 100, and then climb up the chart in its second week.
 Just over a month after release "On the Floor" had sold over 600,000 copies in the United States, according to USA Todays Bill Keveney.
 Keveney, attributed Lopez's commercial comeback to product endorsement deals with L'Oreal and Gillette, also noting her appointment as a judge on American Idol a contributing factor in the growth of her popularity.
 During the week ending May 8, 2011, "On the Floor" rose from number seven to a new peak of number three on the Hot 100.
 By March 28, 2011, "On the Floor" reached number one on the Hot Dance Club Songs chart, becoming her fifth consecutive US dance chart topper, with three coming from her album Love?, including "Fresh Out the Oven" (with Pitbull) and "Louboutins" (2009).
 "On the Floor" brings Lopez's US dance number ones total to nine singles since she launched her career in 1999.
-Since then, it has been certified 3× Multi-Platinum by the Recording Industry Association of America (RIAA), denoting shipments of three million copies.
+Since then, it has been certified 8× Multi-Platinum by the Recording Industry Association of America (RIAA), denoting shipments of eight million copies.
 As a result of Lopez's first televised performance of the song on May 5, 2011, "On the Floor" logged 175,000 digital sales that week (up 25% on the previous week), earning Lopez the "Digital Gainer" title that week.
 Consequently, "On the Floor" reached a new peak of number three on the Hot 100 and number five on the US Pop Songs chart, becoming her highest-charting single commercial single as a lead artist, as well as her most successful airplay hit on contemporary hit radio, since 2002's "Jenny from the Block".
 By April 2012, the song has sold 3.49 million downloads in the US alone.
 A year later in April 2013, it was reported that "On the Floor" had sold 3.8 million downloads in the United States.